Yeonhova/Purple-Boomerang-Profreshers/README.md

 “it is possible to get from the starting position to treasure?”, starting with the right-most, untravelled path.

-## base case
+## base cases
-If the current path leads to a treasure, then the statement in the problem has a boolean value of true.
+If the current path leads to a treasure (when the explorer is on the treasure), then the statement in the problem has a boolean value of true.

+If the explorer is on the wall, then the statement in the problem has a boolean value of false.

 ## English or pseudocode description of algorithm
 Jargon specific to this project: